sgu731/useful-DLL-tools/README.md

 This is great because the newer library fixes the memory leak issues that happened in older DLLs.
 (TL;DR It makes your game smoother)

 It can't replace the library automatically, so you'll have to trace the code yourself.
+And hook it using DecodeFromLibJpeg function.
 It's easy tho.